TodePond/TodePondDotCom/wikiblogarden/tadi-web/README.md

 Padi is a file format for pictures.
 All padi files are also valid [PNG](./png) files.

+## Jumpyscript

+Jumpyscript is a programming language for making your tadi document *do stuff*.
+It's a strict subset of javascript.

 <hr>

 Back to the [wibliden](/wikiblogarden).